rhayvenven/PawGallery/README.md

 PawGallery

-A simple, interactive photo gallery featuring my dogs, Goldie and Cookie — built to practice HTML, CSS, and JavaScript with a fun, personal project.
+A simple, interactive photo gallery featuring my dogs, Goldie and Cookie — built to practice HTML, CSS, and JavaScript with a fun, personal project

 Features
 - Dog photo gallery